 30. Hardiness is the ability to resist illness when under stress.
 Which of the following is not a component of hardiness as described by Kobasa?

-31. If Chinese believed that mental illness is caused by lack of harmony of emotions and evil spirits what do the Filipinos believed?
+31. If the Chinese believed that mental illness is caused by a lack of harmony of emotions and evil spirits what do the Filipinos believed?

 a.
-Loss of mental self-control caused by evil spirits, punishment for behavior or not living good life.
+Loss of mental self-control caused by evil spirits, punishment for behavior, or not living a good life.

 b.
 Lack of spiritual balance.

 c.
-Disruptions of harmonious function of individual and spirit world.
+Disruptions of a harmonious function of individual and spirit world.

 d.
 Heredity, extreme stress.

 32. Which of the following is not considered in working with individual responses to illness?

 a.
 Remember that a wide variety of factors influence the client’s complex response to illness.